Assurena Insurance Agency is an independent insurance brokerage agency that carries some of the best coverage options in the entire New USA.

 Moving to Spain is not complicated — but the order matters.

-This checklist is designed for non-EU citizens relocating to Spain and preparing a residence visa application, including expats moving to Spain from the United States, the United Kingdom, Canada, Australia and other international destinations.
+This checklist reflects how to move to Spain correctly, following the order expected by Spanish consulates and immigration offices.
+Is designed for non-EU citizens relocating to Spain and preparing a residence visa application, including expats moving to Spain from the United States, the United Kingdom, Canada, Australia and other international destinations.

 Most visa rejections, delays and relocation problems happen because steps are completed in the wrong sequence or with incorrect documentation (especially health insurance).